Hendrik van den Keere: Legacy

-A close copy of van den Keere's Gros Canon capitals was used in Spain for over a century after his death, with a later copy on two-line great primer size cut by punchcutter Pedro Disses in c.
-1686, which remained in use until the late eighteenth century, especially in Andalusia.
+Some of van den Keere's designs continued in use long after his death.
+A close copy of his Gros Canon capitals was used in Spain for more than a century.
+A later version cut around 1686 by the punchcutter Pedro Disses, in a two-line great primer size, remained in use until the late eighteenth century, particularly in Andalusia.